-Flexible Spending Account contributions can only be changed during open enrollment, for the following plan year.
+Flexible Spending Account contributions can only be elected once per year (during Open Enrollment), for the following plan year.
 Because the funds are fronted to you at the beginning of the plan year, they cannot be changed mid-year.
-Open enrollment is held at the end of May, with an effective date of July 1.
+Open enrollment is held in May, with an effective date of July 1.

 I Have Submitted My Notice of Resignation.
 Can I Still Take Time Off?

 Once you have submitted your resignation, you can take vacation time, comp time, and your floating holiday.
-You may not take your personal day, and sick leave can be used only with a doctor’s certification.
+You may not take your personal day.

 On My Last Paycheck, Will I Be Paid for Accrued Sick Leave, Vacation Time, etc.?

-All vacation and comp time is paid out, but unless you meet the criteria below (as outlined in the employee handbook), sick leave is not paid out.
+Applicable accrued comp time is paid out, for employees who successfully complete 6 months of service vacation is paid out, but unless you meet the criteria below (as outlined in the employee handbook), sick leave is not paid out.

 “Employees leaving the service shall be paid for unused sick leave at the rate of one (1) day’s pay for each two (2) days of unused sick leave under the following conditions: